TobiasHafner/tinterm/README.md

 # TermTint

 A lightweight, cross-platform Python library for styling terminal output with colors and text modifiers.
-TermTint makes it easy to add colors and styling to your terminal applications.
-It provides an intuitive API for creating styled text that works consistently across Windows, macOS, and Linux.
-The library automatically handles platform differences and includes a no-color mode for environments where ANSI codes aren't supported.
+It provides an intuitive API for creating styled text that works consistently across Windows, macOS, and Linux by automatically handling platform differences.
+Further a no-color mode is provided for environments where ANSI codes aren't supported.

 ## Getting Started For Regular Users
 Install TermTint using pip: